dgaimpact/dga-platform/00_FOUNDATIONS/blueprints/BP-P5 - Relationship-Continuity-Blueprint.md

 5. No chase logic
 6. Respect beats persistence

-Any proposal that violates these rules is rejected unless this Blueprint is formally revised.
+If a proposal violates an invariant, it is rejected unless this Blueprint is formally revised.

 ---

-## 11. Downstream Enforcement (Declaration Only)
+## 11. Downstream Enforcement

 This Blueprint is enforced through:
 - **ED–P5 — Relationship Continuity Execution Doctrine**